GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     with some level of GCS access in it's service account scope, and use that service account.

+#### Refresh token provider

+The GCS connector has an `AccessTokenProvider` implementation to retrieve an access token using the refresh token grant flow.
+This is particularly useful when you want to access GCS on behalf of a user using OAuth2.
+In order to use this provider, you will need to retrieve a refresh token using the authorization code grant flow and pass it to the connector.
+Configure the refresh token grant flow using the following properties:

+*   `fs.gs.auth.access.token.provider.impl=com.google.cloud.hadoop.fs.gcs.RefreshTokenAuth2Provider`

+    Use the Refresh Token Provider.

+*   `fs.gs.token.server.url` (default: `https://oauth2.googleapis.com/token`)

+    Google Token Server root URL.

+*   `fs.gs.auth.refresh.token` (not set by default)

+    The refresh token.

+*   `fs.gs.auth.client.id` (not set by default)

+    The OAuth2 client ID.

+*   `fs.gs.auth.client.secret` (not set by default)

+    The OAuth2 client secret.

 #### Service account authentication

 The following properties are required only when running not on a GCE VM and